-The only qualifying feature within the River Wye SAC that has an established critical nitrogen load (and therefore allows a meaningful Appropriate Assessment of this impact pathway) are the transition mires and quaking bogs, which have a critical load of 10-15 kg N/ha/yr.
+The only qualifying feature within the River Wye SAC that has an established nitrogen CL (and therefore allows a meaningful Appropriate Assessment of this impact pathway) are the transition mires and quaking bogs, which have a CL of 10-15 kg N/ha/yr.
+Furthermore, this habitat feature also supports bryophytes, which are sensitive to NH3 deposition (Critical Level of 1 μg/m3).
+Exceedance of the Critical Level may lead to gradual ecosystem composition changes, including the replacement of acidophytes with nitrogen-loving species.
+NOx is relevant to the SAC primarily in its role of contributing to overall nitrogen deposition.
 Although this Annex I feature is not a primary reason for the selection of this site, due consideration must be given to it in the HRA process.
 Given that the River Wye SAC is primarily designated for its feature 'water course of plain to montane levels', it is likely that the mires and bogs only cover a small proportion of the SAC.
 Therefore, detailed mapping of this habitat feature is required to evaluate whether any of the bog / mire habitat elements are within 200m of the A466 or the A40.
 An investigation of the River Wye SAC's Core Management Plan indicates that the Colwyn Brook Marshes (North & South) SSSI is the only component site of the SAC that harbours the air quality-sensitive habitat feature quaking bogs and transition mires.
 This SSSI lies in the authority of Powys approx. 28km to the north-west of Monmouthshire.
 Additionally, the SSSI is located in a very remote area and it is considered extremely unlikely that any traffic arising from the Monmouthshire RLDP would pass within 200m of this SSSI component.
 It is therefore concluded that there is no requirement for air quality modelling regarding this SAC for the Deposit Plan and a conclusion of no adverse effects on site integrity, alone or in-combination with other plans and projects, can be drawn.